 We’re in the middle of an economic downturn due to factors that are far outside our control.
 While this has hampered nearly every imaginable industry, it’s not the first time businesses have had to power through a downturn.
 This downturn may look a little different than the last but it is a downturn nonetheless.
-Let’s take a look at some previous recessions our country has faced:
+Let’s take a look at what marketing during an economic downturn looked like throughout history:

 The 1920’s were roaring!
 For the most part this was a marketers paradise.
 People had money to spend and boy did they spend it.
 Merchandise was flying off the shelves left and right.
 There was a small downturn in the economy however in 1923.
 The Harvard Business Review looked at companies that continued to advertise through this recession and saw that they came out the other side 20% ahead of where they started.
 While their counterparts were down 7%.

 The Great Depression was like nothing we’ve ever seen before and hopefully never see again.
 People lost jobs, farms, houses, everything, at an alarming rate and nearly all advertising was pulled.
 Kellogg was one company that actually continued its marketing during the Great Depression.
 As crazy as it sounds, “ready-to-eat” cereal hasn’t always been an American favorite.
 In the 1920’s two companies, Kellogg and Post, owned the small cereal market.
 Once the Great Depression hit Post cut back on expenses and reined in its advertising.
 Kellogg went the opposite direction, they doubled their ad budget and moved aggressively into new mediums of marketing to spread their message.
 The famous trio of Snap, Crackle, and Pop first appeared in the early 30’s as a part of this large advertising push.
 In 1933 when the economy was wobbling on its last leg, Kellogg’s profits were up thirty percent and had become and maintained their industry domination for years to come.